Point Nepean Master Plan Implementation

 As part of this project, the existing Isolation Hospital at the western end of the Quarantine Station will be adapted to house facilities including toilets, showers and an adjoining outdoor BBQ area.
 This has been approved by Heritage Victoria.

 A second phase of the project will see more camping spaces created to the south of the Quarantine Station.

 Story-telling and interpretation

 Planning is currently underway on this project that will immerse visitors in the stories of this special place.
 A strategy has been developed on how to highlight Point Nepean’s living Aboriginal culture, and tell the park's overlapping natural, military and quarantine histories.

 Above: The planned layout of stage one of the campground project.

-Subject to on-ground and construction industry conditions, the campground is expected to be fully completed by the end of 2022.
+Subject to on-ground and construction industry conditions, the campground is expected to open in spring 2022.

 Storytelling and interpretation project

 This timeline will be updated once the project has commenced.